benjamincrom/scrabble/README.md

 ### Make Move
 * __scrabble.main.ScrabbleGame.place\_word(__*word, start_location, is_vertical_move*__)__

 Place a word from the rack of the next player onto the board.
-You will be prompted as to whether or not the move was successfully challenged.
-If the move is successful the method will return `True`.
+If the move is legal you will be prompted as to whether or not the move was successfully challenged.
+If the move goe through through then the method will return `True`.
+If the move is illegal you will not receive a challenge prompt and the method will return `False`.
 ```
 >>> game.place_word(word='GATE', start_location=('h', 8), is_vertical_move=False)
 Challenge successful (Y/N)N